April 1, 2015 | Cases , News & Media , Tips & Information Social Share

 Gehlawat says that the purpose of these civil cases is to deter this behavior and create a change in the juvenile hall system.

 Also during an appearance on “First Look with Scott Cox,” attorney Neil Gehlawat discussed the case of a 21-year-old Tehachapi woman who was sexually assaulted by an on-duty Kern County Sheriff’s deputy.
 Deputy Gabriel Lopez has been charged in that case.
-You can read about that case by clicking here.

 * Editor’s Note: Neil Gehlawat is no longer an attorney with Chain | Cohn | Clark *